douglas-george/timberhearth/storybook/story.md

 Jessica and Gabriel stepped forward.
 Their lanterns sputtered and dimmed, then went out entirely.
 Yet the room did not darken; light seemed to emanate from the very air.

-“You’ve climbed far to reach me,” Whistlewing said, his voice like a song sung in a deep cavern.
+”You’ve climbed far to reach me,” Whistlewing said, his voice like a song sung in a deep cavern.
 “But your journey has only begun.”

-Jessica swallowed hard.
-“Why… why did you call us together?”
+Jessica swallowed hard. ”Why… why did you call us together?”

 A faint sound, almost like a chuckle, rumbled in Whistlewing’s chest.

-“Because your paths are intertwined,” he said simply.
-“Two threads woven into a single tapestry.
+“Because your paths are intertwined,” he said simply. ”Two threads woven into a single tapestry.
 To meet one is to meet the other.”

 Gabriel shifted uncomfortably.
 “Does that mean… we’re the same?”

-“No,” Whistlewing replied, his eyes gleaming.
+”No,” Whistlewing replied, his eyes gleaming.
 “It means you are different in ways that matter—and alike in ways that matter more.”

 The owl stretched his wings, and a hush fell over the room.
 From within his feathers, he drew forth two small objects: one dark, one pale.

-“Jessica Willowglen,” Whistlewing intoned, “you carry within you the spark of nature.
+”Jessica Willowglen,” Whistlewing intoned, “you carry within you the spark of nature.
 To you, I give this.”

 He extended his claw.
 Resting there was a leaf of stone, delicate and lace-like, as if it had been carved by water and time.

 Jessica reached out with trembling hands.
 The moment her fingers brushed the stone, warmth bloomed in her chest—not a heat of fire, but a gentle, steady glow, like sunlight filtering through leaves.

-“This will remind you,” Whistlewing said softly, “that even the smallest seed holds the power to grow, to heal, to endure.”
+”This will remind you,” Whistlewing said softly, “that even the smallest seed holds the power to grow, to heal, to endure.”

 Jessica clutched the stone leaf to her heart.

-“Gabriel Thatcher,” Whistlewing continued, turning his gaze on the boy.
+”Gabriel Thatcher,” Whistlewing continued, turning his gaze on the boy.
 “You are quick of mind and restless of heart.
 To you, I give this.”

 He revealed a dark crystal, shaped like a heart and faintly luminous, as though lit from within.

-Gabriel stared.
-“What… what does it do?”
+Gabriel stared. ”What… what does it do?”

-“That,” said Whistlewing, “is for you to discover.
+“That,” said Whistlewing, ”is for you to discover.
 But know this: it holds the power to bring people together.
 And yet, before you can use it well, you must first learn to gather the pieces of yourself.”

 Gabriel hesitated, then took the crystal.
 The moment his fingers closed around it, he felt a faint hum, like the echo of distant voices—soft, comforting, and impossibly far away.

 Whistlewing settled his feathers and regarded them both with a deeper gravity.

-“There is more I must say,” he murmured.
-“Lately I have seen signs—flickers in the air, shadows where none should be, the faint scent of magic curling through the square.
+“There is more I must say,” he murmured. ”Lately I have seen signs—flickers in the air, shadows where none should be, the faint scent of magic curling through the square.
 Small things, but troubling.

 “I would investigate them myself, but there are places where my wings cannot carry me.
 And so I ask you: in the days ahead, walk the streets of Timberhearth.
 Listen.
 Watch.
 Follow the whispers.
 You may be the first to notice what others cannot.”

 Jessica and Gabriel exchanged glances.

-“You want us to… to find what’s wrong?”
+”You want us to… to find what’s wrong?”
 Jessica asked.

-“Yes,” Whistlewing said.
-“Whatever it is, it hides itself well.
+“Yes,” Whistlewing said. ”Whatever it is, it hides itself well.
 But you are young.
 New eyes see differently.
 And perhaps that will be enough.”

 The owl’s golden gaze softened.